tatiananantes/skills-workshops/how_databases_work/deploying_a_web_application/COACH_INSTRUCTIONS.md

 The deployment appears to go smoothly but the migration is not run so when the learners go to `/widgets` they see an error.

-To find the cause of this error they need to look in the application logs either on the Heroku platform or using the Heorku CLI.
+To find the cause of this error they need to look in the application logs either on the Heroku platform or using the Heroku CLI.

 ## Plenary ( 20 minutes )